recreational therapy

 • Improved memory and retention skills

-When talking about recreational therapy, one could imagine there endless opportunities and venues in which this therapeutic approach could take place.
-And while recreational therapy can take many forms, some of the most popular are:
+When talking about recreational therapy, one could imagine there are endless opportunities and venues in which this therapeutic approach could take place.
+While recreational therapy can take many forms, some of the most popular are:

 Spending time outdoors is beneficial to overall well-being, both physically and mentally.
 Although the potential physical rewards may seem more obvious, the mental health benefits are just as impactful.
 Research shows teens who participate in regular hikes have lower levels of depression, anxiety, hopelessness, and suicidal ideation.